 Reggie resides with his wife, Demetria, and two daughters, Elle and Emery, in Atlanta, Georgia.

-Sam Clarvit is the Director of Technology and Venture Investments at CCFO Investments and was most recently the Implementation Manager at Romeo Power Technology in New York City.
+Sam Clarvit is the Director of Technology and Venture Investments at CCFO Investments and was most recently the Implementation Manager at Romeo Power Technology, a battery technology startup, in New York City.

-While a student at Syracuse, Sam was a driving member of the committee behind the 2010 Senior Class Giving campaign, which raised $11,000 for various schools, colleges and programs at the University.
+While a student at Syracuse, Sam was a founding and driving member of the committee behind the 2010 Senior Class Giving campaign which focused on engaging and educating graduating seniors about philanthropy.
+This program has continued and grown over the years as Class Act.
 He also served as a peer advisor for the iSchool during his undergraduate years.

 Beth Cofsky is an Account Partner Director, Professional Services for Salesforce and works with large enterprises looking to innovate and transform their business processes through the use of the Salesforce platform.
 She has experience working with companies in a variety of verticals including automotive, gaming & hospitality, real estate, financial services, utilities and life sciences.